Can I get a girl pregnant if...

 So you know for the next time, it's a great idea to talk with a sexual partner about all of these things in advance of sex.
 Talk about how you both feel about a potential pregnancy or STI, and make a plan you both agree on about what you're going to use to prevent those outcomes, choosing methods that give you both the level of protection you're both most comfortable with.
 Make an agreement to always stick to that plan, and for both of you to support the other in sticking to it.
 If at any time you find you don't feel capable of sticking with it, that's a good time to take a pass on sex.
 As great as sex can be, winding up with a pregnancy or an infection can make what was otherwise a great experience a really lousy one.

 One last thing?
-Do remember that you're not the one who can get pregnant here: a female partner's level of risk in this is far higher than yours, and if things go wrong, she's going to be stuck with far bigger responsibilities than you are.
-Many STIs also present greater health risks to female-bodied people than to male-bodied folks.
-I think that given, it's only fair to figure that a male partner needs to really step it up to be sure he's being really supportive of contraception and safer sex, and also having a discussion with female partners if you're going to change the plan (as she should with you).
+Do remember that you're not the one who can get pregnant here: your girlfriend's level of risk in this is far higher than yours, and if things go wrong, she's going to be stuck with far bigger responsibilities than you are.
+Many STIs also present greater health risks to people with vaginas than to people with penises.
+I think that given, it's only fair to figure that a partner with a penis needs to really step it up to be sure he's being really supportive of contraception and safer sex, and also having a discussion with the partner with a vagina if you're going to change the plan (as she should with you).
 In other words, did you take a pause after you removed that condom and both talk about if intercourse without a condom was really okay with both of you?
 If not, it's really important you do that.
 It's also important in something like that that you both know what your risks may be: if at any time you're about to do something where you don't know what risks it might pose, put it on hold.
 Go get that information, consider it, bring it to your partner to consider it, and only then, if you're both okay with that, do you go ahead and do that thing, okay?

 In this case, both methods were also really up to you.
 If that feels like too much responsibility for you to manage, you can ask your female partner if she'd consider using a method that she's also responsible for, or again, put sex -- or the kinds of sex that present a risk of pregnancy -- on hold until you do feel capable of bearing this much responsibility.